MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 After migration, the most critical task is to secure migrated workloads from internal and external threats.
 These best practices help you to do that:

-- Learn how to work with the monitoring, assessments, and recommendations provided by Azure Security Center.
+- Learn how to work with the monitoring, assessments, and recommendations provided by Microsoft Defender for Cloud.
 - Get best practices for encrypting your data in Azure.
 - Protect your VMs from malware and malicious attacks.
 - Keep sensitive information secure in migrated web apps.